IADsContainer

 • MoveHere()

-• Moves a specified object to the container that implements this interface.
+• Moves a specified object to this container.

 Properties